Hiding In Plain Sight: Marshalsea Prison Wall

 The second building was demolished in 1842, so now all that’s left is a sturdy-looking brick wall.

 That’s right.
-Enclosing the park is the Marshalsea Prison Wall, the only remaining feature of the jail.
+Enclosing the park is Southern Boundary of the Marshalsea Prison Wall, a Grade II listed piece of the jail.

 If you step into the narrow alleyway on the other side of the park, won’t find it hard to image, as Dickens described; “the crowding ghosts of many miserable years” (we’ll come back to the novelist’s connection later).